Fantastic Voyage: Plot

 The sub enters the lymphatic system, but the reticular fibers start to interfere.
-The crew is then forced to pass through the inner ear, requiring all outside personnel to make no noise to prevent destructive shocks, but while the crew is removing reticular fibers clogging the submarine's vents and making the engines overheat, a fallen surgical tool causes the crew to be thrown about and Peterson is nearly killed by antibodies, but they are able to reboard the submarine in time.
+This forces the crew to pass through the inner ear, requiring all outside personnel to make no noise to prevent destructive shocks, but while the crew is removing reticular fibers clogging the submarine's vents and making the engines overheat, a fallen surgical tool causes the crew to be thrown about and Peterson to be nearly killed by antibodies, but they are able to reboard the submarine in time.
 By the time they finally reach the clot, the crew has only six minutes remaining to operate and then exit the body.

 Before the mission, Grant had been briefed that Duval was the prime suspect as a potential surgical assassin, but as the mission progresses, he instead begins to suspect Michaels.
 During the surgery, Michaels knocks out Owens and takes control of the Proteus while the rest of the crew is outside for the operation.
 As Duval finishes removing the clot with the laser, Michaels tries to crash the submarine into the same area of Benes' brain to kill him.
 Grant fires the laser at the ship, causing it to veer away and crash, and Michaels to get trapped in the wreckage with the controls pinning him to the seat, which attracts the attention of white blood cells.
 While Grant saves Owens from the Proteus, Michaels is killed when a white blood cell consumes the ship.
 The remaining crew quickly swims to one of Benes' eyes and escapes through a tear duct seconds before returning to normal size.